Robotic Automation: Necessity in Modern Manufacturing

 Understanding Sustainability

 Sustainability focuses on meeting the needs of the present without compromising the ability of future generations to meet their own needs (Grant, 2020).
-This principle applies across industries, influencing how manufacturing services are designed, executed, utilized, and ultimately optimized for minimal environmental impact.
+This principle applies across industries, influencing how Manufacturing Services are designed, executed, utilized, and ultimately optimized for minimal environmental impact.

 With increasing awareness, customers are demanding more sustainable products.
 However, rather than fully embracing sustainability, some companies resort to greenwashing—marketing their products as environmentally friendly without making significant changes.
 This deceptive practice must be replaced with genuine sustainability efforts that prioritize long-term environmental and social benefits.